-Real Men Classes
+Real Men High School Electives

-Do you want to prepare your sons to become godly husbands, fathers, church leaders, and pillars in their communities/ These one-credit high school life skills classes build character and prepare young men for the future.
+Do you want to prepare your sons to become godly husbands, fathers, church leaders, and pillars in their communities?
+These one-credit high school life skills classes build character and prepare young men for the future.
 Using living books, Scripture, and practical assignments, young men will learn to become the man God has called them to be.

-For the Ladies & God's Girls
+God's Girls Bible Studies